JonasGoncalves/weather_buddy/README.md

 #### **/weather/<city_name>**

 <p>
-    Uses the cache data for the specified <b>city_name<b> searched, if the cache is clean, than uses de Open Weather API to fetch the data and caches.
+    Uses the cache data for the specified <b>city_name</b> searched, if the cache is clean, than uses de Open Weather API to fetch the data and caches.
 </p>

  #### **/weather**